 - a.
 Portage Services Ltd., a wholly owned subsidiary incorporated in Ontario on January 31, 2011. - b.
 Portage Pharmaceuticals Ltd. a wholly owned subsidiary resulting from a merger on July 23, 2013 and is incorporated under the laws of the British Virgin Islands, as a BVI business company. - c.
 Biohaven Pharmaceutical Holding Company Limited ("Biohaven"), a private corporation incorporated in BVI on September 25, 2013.
-The Company acquired approximately 54% equity in Biohaven on January 6, 2014.
+The Company held approximately 54% equity in Biohaven on January 6, 2014.
+However, Biohaven issued additional shares to third parties during the year ended March 31, 2016 and as a result, the Company's equity in Biohaven was reduced to 52.85% as at March 31, 2016.